 1. Turn on self-serve

-But empowering users to make full use of the apps and tools included in Office 365 has been shown to be a huge adoption booster.
-And at a certain level, self-service is Office 365—it’s what makes cloud-based collaboration the most flexible and efficient way for teams to build things together.
+But empowering users to make full use of the apps and tools included in Microsoft 365 has been shown to be a huge adoption booster.
+And at a certain level, self-service is Microsoft 365—it’s what makes cloud-based collaboration the most flexible and efficient way for teams to build things together.

 Instead of shutting everything down, why not find a middle ground?
 Give users a bit of freedom—so they embrace the tools you want them to use—along with enough guidance to ensure your tenant stays organized and secure.
 Which brings us to our next point…